Mümtaz Soysal: Later career

-In 1991, as a member of the Social Democratic Populist Party and won election to the Grand National Assembly in coalition with Prime Minister Süleyman Demirel’s True Path Party.
+In 1991, as a member of the Social Democratic Populist Party he won election to the Grand National Assembly in coalition with Prime Minister Süleyman Demirel’s True Path Party.
 He was a critic of government policies as a member of the assembly.
-He was appointed as Minister of Foreign Affairs by Prime minister Tansu Çiller but resigned only four months later.
+He was appointed Minister of Foreign Affairs by Prime minister Tansu Çiller but resigned only four months later.

 Soysal wrote columns for the daily Milliyet between 1974 and 1991, for Hürriyet between 1991 and 2001, and for Cumhuriyet after 2001.

 Personal life

 He was married to Sevgi Soysal (until her death in 1976).
-Later he married Sevinç Karasapan Soysal.
+Later he married Sevinç Karasapan Soysal who was the daughter of Celal Tevfik Karasapan.
 He had two daughters, Defne (1973) and Funda (1975) and two step-sons.

 Mümtaz Soysal died at the age of 90 on 11 November 2019 at his home in Beşiktaş, Istanbul, Turkey.
 He was interred at Zincirlikuyu Cemetery following the religious funeral service at Zincirlikuyu Mosque.